nodebotanist/BabbleBots/README.md

 BabbleBots is meant to be a library that allows you to declaratively write a thin client for IoT devices-- so you can easily connect them to a Node/Python/Ruby/Go/Whatever server.
 It's basically a tool so that I don't have to keep writing thin clients for my devices, and so others can make thin-client NodeBots without having to deal with C.

+**WARNING:** the API and definitons for this can and will change at a moment's notice.
+Don't expect API stability for a bit-- I want to be very deliberate but at the same time I'm going to make mistakes and need to fix them.

 # Goals

 * Declare a JSON schema representing your bot, and BabbleBots spits out a language-appropriate file